s13n/cwASIO/README.md

 ## Compatible API

-The compatible API attempts to mimick the original ASIO API closely, so that applications that have been built with the original ASIO SDK can change to cwASIO with minimal effort.
+The compatible API attempts to mimick the original ASIO C API closely, so that applications that have been built with the original ASIO SDK can change to cwASIO with minimal effort.
 This applies to the core API, not the OS-specific driver enumeration interface.
 This same API is also available on Linux.

-The compatible API is declared in `cwASIO.h`.
+The compatible API is declared in `asio.h`.
 It holds hidden global state so the application can only have one driver loaded at any time, a restriction that it shares with the original ASIO SDK.